euisuk-chung/AI_TOP_100/model_solutions/7_AI_TOP_100_solution_en.md

 # Model Solution: Q7.
-Draw a Montage
+Draw the Montage

 ## Analysis
 **Goal**: Generate an image based on a text description.